 Sharing an AirPod with a friend is great for those times when you'd like to watch or listen to something together, but doing so risks missing dialogue or sound effects that could play in the other AirPod due to stereo separation.
-To ensure both you and your friend hear the same thing, you need to put your AirPods into mono mode, and iDownloadBlog shows you how.
+To ensure both you and your friend hear the same thing, you need to put your AirPods into mono mode, and we show you how to do that.

 If you have two HomePods that are paired to create a stereo setup, only one of these HomePods will be used to listen to your voice queries.
 When saying a command such as "Hey Siri, what time is it in London?", only that HomePod will be listening to you although the other HomePod might be physically closer to you.